chr1st0scli/RainLisp/RainLisp/Docs/dotnet-integration.md

 In order for one evaluation to take into consideration and build onto another, a common `IEvaluationEnvironment` is used.

-The first call to `Evaluate` creates the `get-monthly-ratio` procedure.
+The first call to `Execute` creates the `get-monthly-ratio` procedure.

-> `Evaluate` returns an `IEnumerable<EvaluationResult>`.
-Therefore, notice that the LINQ `Last` method is called to force the enumeration and therefore actually evaluate the code.
-If this is not done, RainLisp code will actually never be executed.

-The second time `Evaluate` is called the February's ratio is asked `(get-monthly-ratio 2)`.
+The second time `Execute` is called the February's ratio is asked `(get-monthly-ratio 2)`.
 Note that the existing `environment` is used so that the previous evaluation, the procedure creation, is still in effect.

-> Once again, the `Last` method is used to force the evaluation, even though other LINQ techniques can apply.
-For this particular example, `First` could also work since `(get-monthly-ratio 2)` is the only call that is made.

 In this example, the contract is that the RainLisp code implements a procedure called `get-monthly-ratio` which takes a month number as a parameter and returns a numeric ratio.